-A 1937 Bugatti Type 57S will form the centerpiece of the auction.
-The top auction of 2020 was the Gooding’s Passion of a Lifetime sale in London where five of the ten most-expensive cars of 2020, including three classic Bugattis, were sold.
+A 1937 Bugatti Type 57S formed the centerpiece of the auction.
+The top auction of 2020 was the Gooding’s Passion of a Lifetime sale in London where five of the ten most expensive cars of 2020, including three classic Bugattis, were sold.
 That auction showed that quality continues to sell.

 1960s Cars at Bonhams London Sale 2020